 Fire

 Fire is a common risk for construction firms, since their operations require heat, open flames, and combustible products.
-In 2019, the top loss cause for property was fire, according to Federated Insurance’s internal claims data.
-On average, the severity of losses because of fire totaled $425,166 and the largest claim cost over $2,000,000.
-Causes included everything from careless work by the builder to careless smoking by workers.
+It doesn’t take long for a small fire to grow into a devastating blaze that can wipe out an entire operation.
+Recovering from this takes time and money, since a major cleanup and restoration can take weeks or even months.
+Common causes included everything from careless work by the builder to careless smoking by workers.
 To help prevent fires, construction sites must follow a number of steps, ranging from no smoking policies to hot work management programs to waste and debris removal.

 Water damage